Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/index.md

 After enabling this setting, Amplitude will track the following events:

-* `[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
+-`[Amplitude] Application Installed`, this event fires when a user opens the application for the first time right after installation, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
-* `[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
+-`[Amplitude] Application Updated`, this event fires when a user opens the application after updating the application, by observing the `UIApplicationDidFinishLaunchingNotification` notification underneath.
-* `[Amplitude] Application Opened`, this event fires when a user launches or foregrounds the application after the first open, by observing the `UIApplicationDidFinishLaunchingNotification` or `UIApplicationWillEnterForegroundNotification` notification underneath.
+-`[Amplitude] Application Opened`, this event fires when a user launches or foregrounds the application after the first open, by observing the `UIApplicationDidFinishLaunchingNotification` or `UIApplicationWillEnterForegroundNotification` notification underneath.
-* `[Amplitude] Application Backgrounded`, this event fires when a user backgrounds the application, by observing the `UIApplicationDidEnterBackgroundNotification` notification underneath.
+-`[Amplitude] Application Backgrounded`, this event fires when a user backgrounds the application, by observing the `UIApplicationDidEnterBackgroundNotification` notification underneath.

 #### Tracking screen views